 Support for TxTC

 The TxTC program is a collaborative effort between members of the Texas A&M University System and other state agencies established to support the improvement of Texas communities.
-This initiative is made possible by the College of Architecture, the Department of Landscape Architecture and Urban Planning and the Public Partnership & Outreach at Texas A&M University.
+This initiative is made possible by the School of Architecture, the Department of Landscape Architecture and Urban Planning and the Public Partnership & Outreach at Texas A&M University.

 - Indiana University Bloomington, Sustaining Hoosier Communities